 How is the pedestrian’s duty of care defined?

-It is far rarer for the courts to accuse a pedestrian of not attending to duty of care as compared to a motorist, but it can and does occur.
-It is important that pedestrians take a reasonable amount of care for their own safety when they are walking.
+It is far rarer for the courts to accuse a pedestrian of not attending to a duty of care than a motorist, but it can and does occur.
+Pedestrians must take a reasonable amount of care for their safety when walking.

 Common contributors to pedestrian negligence involve not using crosswalks, not abiding by the walk section at an intersection, or running in front of a vehicle.
 If a pedestrian is guilty of doing these things, the courts may accuse him or her of pedestrian negligence.